-Croatian islands and coast abound in restaurants, taverns, eco-friendly farms that offer excellent service, freshly prepared fish and meat specialties from local ingredients, accompanied by world-renowned indigenous varieties of wine.
+Croatian islands and coast abound in restaurants, taverns, and eco-friendly farms that offer excellent service, freshly prepared fish, and meat specialties from local ingredients, accompanied by world-renowned indigenous varieties of wine.

 Konoba Levranka @Kornati islands

-Croatians are generally big gourmands, who give a lot of importance to food, big family gatherings around the table.
+Croatians are generally big gourmands who give a lot of importance to food and big family gatherings around the table.
 Croats like to discuss food, share recipes, and generally spend time at the table.
 An integral part of life is going to the green market or fish market every day, and this is one of the experiences you need to try while sailing the Adriatic.

 Street market in Croatia with fresh products

-In all towns and villages on the coast and islands have local markets, small family farms, and wineries where you can indulge in tasting the original specialties prepared in the traditional way.
+The coast and islands are filled with local markets, small farms, and wineries where you can enjoy traditional specialties prepared traditionally.

-If you are going to rent a boat with a skipper or crew, they will give you the best recommendations for restaurants and traditional dishes that you should taste.
-For sailors who rent a boat on their own (without a skipper), we bring you a list of traditional foods and dishes that you should try on a Gourmet sailing in Croatia.
+A skipper or crew on your boat will be able to recommend the most excellent restaurants and traditional dishes you should try.
+However, for sailors who rent a boat on their own (without a skipper), we bring a list of traditional foods and dishes that you should try on a Gourmet sailing in Croatia.

 - Pag cheese